STANDARD TERMS & CONDITIONS OF BUSINESS

 3.3 The Customer shall be responsible for complying with the relevant and applicable legislation in the Relevant Jurisdiction relating to the transport, handling and storage of the Samples, including compliance with Applicable Law.

-3.4 The Customer shall obtain the necessary express informed permissions and consents from the owner of the patient and indicate this on the applicable Sample Submission Form (including without limitation, in respect of veterinary surgeon/client confidentiality and in accordance with all applicable data protection legislation) for: use of the Samples by AAH in order to perform the Services; and (ii) the storage, use and destruction of any residual or surplus Samples by AAH for its academic and/or commercial research and development purposes in order to further its product and service offering and develop further diagnostic tests (“R&D Purposes”).
+3.4 The Customer shall obtain the necessary express informed permissions and consents from the owner of the patient and indicate this on the applicable Sample Submission Form (including without limitation, in respect of veterinary surgeon/client confidentiality and in accordance with all applicable data protection legislation) for: (i) use of the Samples by AAH in order to perform the Services; and (ii) the storage, use and destruction of any residual or surplus Samples by AAH for its quality control, academic and/or commercial research and development purposes in order to maintain and further its product and service offering and develop further diagnostic tests (“R&D Purposes”).
 AAH will not supply the residual Samples to any third parties (except for QC control purposes where necessary).

 3.5 The Customer shall comply with the Royal College of Veterinary Surgeons Code of Professional Conduct for Veterinary Surgeons and Supporting Guidance (or equivalent guidance from the relevant veterinary authority in the Relevant Jurisdiction) as best practice in respect of the obtaining and supply of Samples.